dictalabs/clm-admin-guide/docs/install.md

 `apt install zip -y`

-## Register Servers to Target Groups
+### 13. Register Servers to Target Groups

 Register Servers to Target Groups of ALBs (Application Load Balancers)

 Register frontend servers to Frontend Target Group.

 Register all backend servers in each Backend Target Group.
-Same backend servers will be part of all Backent Target Groups.
+Same backend servers will be part of all Backend Target Groups.

-## Frontend Server Application Configuration
+### 14. Frontend Server Application Configuration

-### CLM Web App Package
+#### CLM Web App Package

 Copy clm-web-app.zip to server for example in /home/clm-frontend using SCP with any tool like winSCP.